ParhamRH/container-yard-iot-motion-dataset/README.md

 - trailer transport / trailer movement
 - container placed in yard / repositioned in yard

 > Note: Some labels collected in the broader project are intentionally excluded from this public repository.
-These excluded classes may include ship loading, unloading, and container movement aboard a vessel.
+These excluded classes include ship loading, unloading, and container movement aboard a vessel.

 ## Intended Use